-Special notice April 6, 2020: The boat ramp at the Hood River Marina is open for boat launching, but users are urged to comply with Oregon Governor Kate Brown’s Executive Order 20-12 and avoid non-essential travel and gatherings of more than 2 people.
-Marina public restrooms are closed and garbage service is suspended at this time, so Marina users are asked to take all garbage home with them.
+Special notice August 1, 2020: The boat ramp at the Hood River Marina is open for boat launching, but users are urged to comply with Oregon Governor Kate Brown’s Executive Order 20-30 and avoid non-essential travel.
+Marina public restrooms are closed however there is a port-a-potty available.

 The Hood River Marina offers a protected harbor for boats with access to the Columbia River and is a hub of local recreation and activity.
 As part of Port Marina Park, Marina facilities include year-round and transient moorage for various-sized vessels, a public boat launch, fuel dock (with water and pump-out station), and the Yacht Club Building on the east end of the Hood River waterfront recreation area.

 In addition to moorage, the Marina area hosts youth sailing lessons and small watercraft launching for kayaks, outrigger canoes, rowing skulls, small sail craft and stand up paddle boards.
 Yacht club and sport activities combine to make the Marina a bustling, family-friendly facility complete with nearby park areas, lawn, beach and trails that provide areas for play, sports, or passive enjoyment.

 Access to the Boat Marina is through Port Marina Park on the north side of Interstate-84 at Exit 64 and State Highway 35 near the Hood River Interstate Bridge.